MTDOJRP/docs/docs/introduction/rules.md

 :::

 :::note Racism and Discrimination
 Racism and discrimination of any kind is not permitted.
-This includes (but is not limited to);
+This includes (but is not limited to):
-- racism
+- Racism.
-- sexism
+- Sexism.
-- homophobia
+- Homophobia.
-- transphobia
+- Transphobia.
-- ableism
+- Ableism.
-- ageism
+- Ageism.
-- religion
+- Religion.
-- (etc.)
+- Etc.

 This includes the use of slurs.
 If you are unsure if something is a slur, please ask a staff member.